Julsoul/standart_lib/README.md

 # Get this from a service like Infura, Alchemy, or your own node.
 ETHEREUM_RPC_URL="https://sepolia.infura.io/v3/<YOUR_API_KEY>"

-# The address of the bridge smart contract to monitor.
+# The address of the deployed bridge smart contract to monitor.
-# NOTE: The address below is a placeholder.
-Replace it with a real one.
 BRIDGE_CONTRACT_ADDRESS="0x1234567890123456789012345678901234567890"

 # Path to the JSON file containing the bridge contract's ABI.